 Every liquid in your home is either an acid, a base, or neutral.
 An easy way to find out the pH of liquids you handle everyday is by using pH strips. .
 Dip the strips into various liquids to see for yourself.

-The other day, we were reading an article in Scientific American about how brewing a great cup of coffee depends on chemistry and physics.
+The other day, we were reading an article from LaTrobe University about how brewing a great cup of coffee depends on chemistry and physics.
 According to the article, one variable that affects the taste of a cup of coffee is the chemistry of the brew water.
+It was also interesting to read about the physics of the coffee particles!

 Design your own pH experiment using other common household liquids and record your results.
 You might want to try this with orange juice, liquid bleach, different kinds of soft drinks, milk, apple juice, glass cleaner, detergent, and saliva.
 Before you test them. make some predictions about whether each is an acid, base, or neutral.